feodor84/apager_res/README.md

 # apager_res

-repo for localization of the app aPager
+Repository for translations of the Android App aPager

+Now >YOU< can help to provide a new language for the app!